rjshap/AutoSharesAPI/rest-api/private-api/orders/place-order/README.md

     </tr>
     <tr>
       <td style="text-align:left">ClientId</td>
       <td style="text-align:left">This is the order ID on the execution venue.
-ETNA Trader generates this
+AutoShares generates this
         field automatically; however, if you want to use a custom ID &#x2014; feel free to provide your own value.</td>
     </tr>